louiecalderon16/NIR-White-Lagkitan-Corn/README.md

 This repository contains the supplementary data and code for the undergraduate design project "Development of a Near-Infrared (NIR) Spectroscopy-Based Classifier for Non-Destructive Sweetness Level of White Lagkitan Corn."
-It accompanies the appendices of the manuscript, which reference this repository for content not included in print due to volume.

 ## Repository Structure